stashluk/stashluk.github.com/README.md

 Performed complete life cycle development for medical device software including FDA Class III.
-Project domains included complex electro-mechanical, fluid management, and computer vision systems
+Project domains included complex electro-mechanical, fluid management, and computer vision

++ Developed augmented vision system using OpenGL ES 2 and GLSL using live textures from MIPI CSI-2 camera sensor
++ Mentored 4 junior developers
-+ Led the way in developing and refining the software process in a large team (20+) setting
++ Refined the software process as the first developer to release a C++ subsystem for project in a team of 20+ developers.
+Designed and configured subsystem CI servers
-+ Mentored several junior developers
++ Implemented emergency power handling in C on TI MSP430
++ Earned *Evolved Thinker* award for role in board bring-up for project
++ Developed Python based hardware verification, validation, calibration and debugging architecture, bypassing application software to directly control FPGA and NI-DAQ based measurement/control.
+Architecture provided on-the-fly Qt based GUI for control of all I/O points.
+Robot Framework provided front end to implement test specifications, and output logs/reports for pass/fail testing
++ Modified u-boot to allow quick hardware checking for PPC processor

 __DRS Codem Systems, Inc.__ (Merrimack, NH)